Weekly Updates

 - Additional FREE Academic Support

-1. Upcoming SSS/TRIO Events
+1. Upcoming SSS/TRIO Events – Only 4 events remaining for this semester!

 Check out the details below for our upcoming events this semester.
 Please note: if you sign up for an event, you are making a commitment to attend and you are expected to be there.
 We use those sign-up lists to determine how much food to order, what size room to reserve, and how many supplies we need to bring to the event.
 If you are unable to attend an event that you have signed up for, please do us the courtesy of notifying us prior to the event that you will not be able to attend.